 Diagnosis Of Ptosis

 A complete eye examination can help identify ptosis and its complications in babies.
 History, vision assessment, refraction, head position, and eyelid position are assessed.
-Radiographic examinations such as CT scans or X-rays are not usually ordered (4).
+Radiographic examinations such as CT scans or X-rays are not usually ordered unless some mass is suspected (4).

 Doctors may do follow-up examinations to look for complications and rule out neurological causes of ptosis.
 Babies may often get referred to various specialists, such as neurologists, depending on the underlying reasons.